 As per programming needs, an overly fast machine is not needed just for programming, although it needs to be smooth.
 While working, it is advised to have a smooth and reliable computer because it makes the experience nicer.
 Without one, your motivation to work will fade.

 So, yes, it would be ideal for your programming computer to be fast.
-Not just for your programming needs, but for your overall experience and to deliver a much better output.
+Not just for your programming assignment needs, but for your overall experience and to deliver a much better output.

 Do I need lots of RAM for programming?

 RAM or random access memory is the most important component to make a computer run smoothly.
 A decade ago, the average RAM capacity on any computer didn’t go beyond 512 MB.
 Now, any daily use computer has at least 8 GB of RAM in it.

 Gaming laptops come with 12-16 GB of RAM and some of them have a slot for you to add an extra RAM card.
 Many games require that kind of specifications, this might be a lot for your programming needs.

 To answer this question, we would again refer to the kind of programming you are into.
 Power-driven programming, which processes a lot and requires more memory power, would take up quite a bit of RAM.